 To overcome these serial communication challenges, Moxa’s serial connectivity solutions enable your serial device connectivity effortlessly.
 Our serial connectivity product portfolio includes multiport serial boards, USB-to-serial converters, serial device servers, and serial-to-Ethernet protocol gateways that fulfill your different demands in connecting your serial devices into modern systems.
 Our serial connectivity solutions support a variety of operating systems with their latest versions, including Windows, macOS, and Linux, making it easy to connect your serial devices into a wide range of operating systems.

-Moxa has been providing serial connectivity solutions for over 30 years, and we are committed to provide serial connectivity solutions that can meet your future networking requirements for the next decades.
+Moxa has been providing serial connectivity solutions for over 35 years, and we are committed to providing serial connectivity solutions that can meet your future networking requirements for the next decades.
 Visit our microsite to learn more about our commitment and investment in serial connectivity solutions.